 Enrichment (Duke of Edinburgh Award Accredited)

-Students undertake two extended sessions each week under the ‘Enrichment’ umbrella.
+Students undertake two sessions each week under the ‘Enrichment’ umbrella.
 These sessions are similar in focus, content and style to extra-curricular sessions which have proved successful in grammar school settings and more recently, in mainstream comprehensive settings.
 They are designed to spark new areas of interest for our students and to provide them with a challenging, non-academic programme of development.